Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Model and Exact Computation of Posteriori Probabilities

 We have now described the transmitter, the medium and the receiver front-end.
-These system components have reactions (the production of \ce{K} in the transmitter voxel and reactions \eqref{cr:p:z0:all} in the receiver voxel) and diffusion of the signalling molecule \ce{K}.
-We model the dynamics of these three components (see Fig.~\ref{fig:system_overview}) by using the reaction-diffusion master equation (RDME)\footnote{ There are three major classes of stochastic models for modelling systems with both diffusion and reactions.
+These system components have reactions (e.g., the reactions \eqref{cr:p:z0:all} in the receiver voxel, the entrance of a vesicle into the receiver as an equivalent first order reaction) and diffusion of the vesicles.
+We model the stochastic dynamics of these three components (which is the dashed box in Fig.~\ref{fig:system_overview}), which include both diffusion and reactions, by using the reaction-diffusion master equation (RDME)\footnote{There are three major classes of stochastic models for modelling systems with both diffusion and reactions.
 They are the Smoluchowski equation, RDME and the Langevin equation \cite{Erban:2007we}.
 The Smoluchowski equation is based on particle dynamics.
 It is a fine grained model but hard to work with analytically.
 Both RDME and Langevin are easier to work with analytically but master equation has a finer scale and granularity compared to the Langevin equation \cite{DelVecchio:book}.
-Therefore we choose to use RDME which allows us to use Markovian theory for analysis and is at the same time a finer grained model.} \cite{Gardiner}, which is a specific type of continuous-time Markov chain.
+Therefore we choose to use RDME which allows us to use Markovian theory for analysis and is at the same time a finer grained model.} \cite{Gardiner} (which is a specific type of continuous-time Markov chain).
 The receiver back-end is used for MAP demodulation, which will be discussed in Sec.~\ref{sec:model:MAP_demodulation}.